Piratux/CodeGolfing/README.md

 ## What do you wield?
 I mainly use C language for code golf as I consider it the most fun.
 But I also occasionally use C++, Lua and Python.

 For actively developing a golfed solution, I prefer [Godbolt](https://godbolt.org/).
-For sharing final solution, I mainly use [ideone](https://ideone.com/) or Godbolt.
+For sharing final solution, I mainly use [ideone](https://ideone.com/) or Godbolt (pro tip: for sharing gcc C/C++ with solutions, add `-w` to hide warnings).

 For counting bytes I use [mothereff](https://mothereff.in/byte-counter).